ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ## Search Options

 ### Mutations
-By default, the probability of mutations is 0.
-You can change this by using the GeneticSearchEngineBuilder.SetMutationProbability method.
+By default, the probability of a mutation is 0.
+You can change this by using the `GeneticSearchEngineBuilder.SetMutationProbability` method.
 Note that the mutation probability will be ignored if you set a [IMutationProbabilityManager](#imutationprobabilitymanager).

 ### CancellationToken
-You can use the GeneticSearchEngineBuilder.SetCancellationToken method to set a cencellationToken.
+You can use the `GeneticSearchEngineBuilder.SetCancellationToken` method to set a CencellationToken.
 The cancellation is checked once per generation, which means that if you're generations take a while to run, there may be a delay between your requesting of the cancellation and the engine actually stopping.

 When the cancellation is requested, you'll get whatever result was found up till then (no exception is thrown).